Cast and Attached Shadow Detection via Iterative Light and Geometry Reasoning: Related Work

 Recent deep learning advancements have significantly improved shadow detection \cite{Wang_2018_CVPR, zhu18b, Hu_2018_CVPR, m_Le-etal-ECCV18, Zheng2019DistractionAwareSD, Hu2019RevisitingSD, chen2023sam}.
 Ding \etal \cite{Ding2019ARGANAR} introduced an attentive recurrent GAN that iteratively detects and removes shadows.
 Chen \etal \cite{chen2020multi} leveraged multiple cues from shadow regions, edges, and shadow counts, using a student-teacher model.
-Zhu \etal \cite{zhu2021mitigating} noted that deep shadow detectors were overly reliant on intensity cues and proposed a feature decomposition and re-weighting approach to reduce intensity bias.
+Zhu \etal \cite{zhu2021mitigating} noted that deep shadow detectors were overly reliant on intensity cues and proposed a feature decomposition and reweighting approach to reduce intensity bias.
 SDCM \cite{zhu2022single} used a complementary mechanism to jointly detect shadow and non-shadow regions by transferring deactivated intermediate features between branches.
-Sun \etal \cite{sun2023adaptive} focused on preserving multi-scale contrast information by mapping RAW images to sRGB representations of varying intensities.
+Sun \etal \cite{sun2023adaptive} focused on preserving multiscale contrast information by mapping RAW images to sRGB representations of varying intensities.
 More recently, SwinShadow \cite{wang2024swinshadow} leveraged a transformer-based architecture with a shifted window mechanism to better detect adjacent shadows by capturing hierarchical contextual details.
-In addition, several approaches have targeted more specialized tasks. \cite{wang2020instance,wang2021single,wang2022instance} focused on the instance shadow detection task, concentrating on cast shadows associated with annotated objects.
+In addition, several approaches have targeted more specialized tasks. \cite{wang2020instance, wang2021single, wang2022instance} focused on the instance shadow detection task, concentrating on cast shadows associated with annotated objects.
+Wang \etal \cite{wang2025metashadow} proposed MetaShadow, which studies object-centered shadow reasoning by jointly addressing shadow detection, removal, and synthesis within a unified framework.

 While these recent methods have significantly advanced shadow detection, they do not explicitly address the unique challenge of detecting attached shadows.
 Several methods and datasets acknowledge the importance of attached shadows.
-Yang \etal \cite{yang2023silt} annotated attached shadows for the SBU-test set and proposed a method that aggressively accepts predicted shadows as the new ground truth during training.
+Yang \etal \cite{yang2023silt} annotated attached shadows for the SBU-test set and proposed a method that uses predicted shadows as updated training labels.
 Hu \etal \cite{Hu2019RevisitingSD} introduced a benchmark in which a large portion of the shadows are attached shadows.
 However, these approaches still treat cast and attached shadows uniformly, ignoring their distinctions.